NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

     :alt: NeMo CosineAnnealing scheduler.
     :width: 500px

-Precision
+Numerical Precision
 #################################
-By default, it is recommended to use half-precision (FP16 for V100 and BF16 for A100 GPU) for ASR model training in NeMo.
-This allows you to speed up the training process almost twice.
-However, the transition to half-precision sometimes has problems with the convergence of the model.
-At an unexpected moment, the metrics can explode.
-In order to eliminate the influence of half-precision on such a problem, please check the training in FP32.
+By default, it is recommended to use half-precision float (FP16 for V100 and BF16 for A100 GPU) to speed up the training process.
+However, training with  half-precision may  affect the convergence of the model, for example training loss  can explode.
+In this case, we recommend to decrease LR or switch to float32.

 **************************
 Training
 **************************

-We use three main scenarios for ASR model training:
+We use three main scenarios to train Espearnto ASR model:

 * Training from scratch.
-* Finetuning from already trained ASR models on other languages (English, Spanish, Italian).
+* Finetuning from ASR models  for other languages (English, Spanish, Italian).
 * Finetuning from an English SSL (`Self-supervised learning <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/asr/ssl/intro.html?highlight=self%20supervised>`_) model.

 For the training of the `Conformer-CTC <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/asr/models.html#conformer-ctc>`_ model, we use `speech_to_text_ctc_bpe.py <https://github.com/NVIDIA/NeMo/tree/stable/examples/asr/asr_ctc/speech_to_text_ctc_bpe.py>`_ with the default config `conformer_ctc_bpe.yaml <https://github.com/NVIDIA/NeMo/tree/stable/examples/asr/conf/conformer/conformer_ctc_bpe.yaml>`_.
 Here you can see the example of how to run this training: